Entrance pupil

+An example of real image entrance pupils, made by a single thin lens and an aperture located beyond the BFL (Back Focal Length) of the lens.
+The entrance pupil and back-extension of the marginal rays determine the maximum cone of rays (from the on-axis object point) accepted by this optical system.

 In an optical system (generally a lens), the entrance pupil is the optical image of the physical aperture, as 'seen' through the optical elements in front of the stop.
 The corresponding image of the aperture stop as seen through the optical elements behind it is called the exit pupil.
 The entrance pupil defines the cone of rays that can enter and pass through the optical system.
 Rays that fall outside of the entrance pupil will not pass through the system.

 If there is no lens in front of the aperture (as in a pinhole camera), the entrance pupil's location and size are identical to those of the aperture.
 Optical elements in front of the aperture will produce a magnified or diminished image of the aperture that is displaced from the aperture location.
 The entrance pupil is usually a virtual image: it lies behind the first optical surface of the system.

 The entrance pupil is a useful concept for determining the size of the cone of rays that an optical system will accept.
 Once the size and the location of the entrance pupil of an optical system is determined, the maximum cone of rays that the system will accept from a given object plane is determined solely by the size of the entrance pupil and its distance from the object plane, without any need to consider ray refraction by the optics.